ogmini/Notepad-State-Library/README.md

 - All tabs have been manually closed
 - Manual deletion

 If you drag/drop multiple files into Windows Notepad, the internal content of the bin file(s) will not load until the tab becomes active.
-(To be expaned upon)
+(To be expanded upon)

 #### File Format